Explore Engineering Summer Program Participant Information

 Sample Weekly Schedule

-To see a sample of the sessions offered and the scheduled program times, please download the Weekly Schedule.
+To see a sample of the sessions offered and the scheduled program times, please download the 2017 Weekly Schedule.
+The 2018 weekly schedule will be available in April 2018.

-Participants who will be staying on campus will be housed in Bridgeway Commons.
-Bridgeway Commons is UW-Platteville’s newest residence hall, opened in the fall of 2013.
-It provides comfortable accommodations in suite-style rooms.
+Participants will be housed in Bridgeway Commons.
+Bridgeway Commons provides comfortable accommodations in suite-style rooms.
 Each fully-furnished suite features two bedrooms and a bathroom and houses four people.
 The building is airconditioned and equipped with wifi.

 Participants will be provided with basic linens, including a washcloth, bath towel, shower mat, mattress pad, pillow case, two flat sheets, and a blanket.